haijamee/SimpleTweet/README.md

 ## Notes
 I couldn't get the character count to work initially because I forgot it required a certain dependency.
+Also, I'm not sure why my gifs aren't properly showing up.

 ------------------------------------